sipbuu/sipbuu.github.io/README.md

 # static version of my website

+> [!IMPORTANT]
+> this version will likely stay up on github, but i plan on sticking to port forwarding via other providers.
+> new projects i do daily tend to revolve around server back-side stuff, so this static-page is no longer reliable.

 > [!NOTE]
 > this page will be fully revamped as soon as i am not busy, so none of this is final;
 > also once i find a server-host i can stick to, this repro will be **deleted**